tooluniverse.smcp module

 add_custom_tool(name, function, description=None, **kwargs)[source]

-Add a custom Python function as an MCP tool to the SMCP server.
+Add a custom Python function as an MCP tool.

 Parameters: